arju88nair/NairBlog/content/post/PHP-1.md

 ### Singleton Pattern
 > A Class has one instance, It provides a global access point to it, Following code will explain about singleton concept.

+Shared resources. , a database class, a template class, and a global variable depot class.
+All have to be shared by all modules/classes that are being used throughout the code.

+Logging is a specific example of an "acceptable" Singleton because it doesn't affect the execution of your code.
 ```
 <?php
    class Singleton {